linode/apl-docs/docs/tools-used.md

 ---
-id: tools-used
+id: app-suite
-title: Tools Used
+title: App Suite
 ---

 The Otomi Stack consists of the following open source applications working in tandem.